Sxniex/NPCAI-Enhanced-Prompts-English-Ultimate-Edition/README.md

-# NPCAI Enhanced Prompts — English Ultimate Edition
+hi# NPCAI Enhanced Prompts — English Ultimate Edition

 An enhanced English prompt pack for **NPCAI** (NPCI), the Gemini-powered NPC dialogue plugin for LSPDFR by DoubleHook.
 This is not a translation — it's a rewrite of the stock